-The International Committee of the Red Cross (ICRC), together with the Conflict and Catastrophes Forum of the Royal Society of Medicine (RSM) and the British Red Cross will host an expert conference in London on 3 December, 2013.
+The International Committee of the Red Cross, together with the Conflict and Catastrophes Forum of the Royal Society of Medicine and the British Red Cross hosted an expert conference in London on 3 December, 2013.

 Where: Royal Society of Medicine, Wimpole Street, London W1G 0AE

-At this expert conference hosted by the ICRC, Royal Society of Medicine and the British Red Cross, experts and practitioners from the health and humanitarian sectors will reflect on practical steps that can be taken to implement recommendations on the ground.
-In addition best practices will be highlighted and shared, that contribute to the protection of healthcare when violence erupts.
+At an expert conference hosted by the ICRC and the British Red Cross on 3 December 2013 in London, experts and practitioners from the health and humanitarian sectors reflected on practical steps that can be taken to implement recommendations on the ground.
+Best practices that contribute to the protection of health care when violence erupts were discussed and shared.